Orth an der Donau: History

 The first reference to the town comes from a deed of gift from the year 1021.
 During the Ottoman campaign of 1529, Orth and the surrounding region suffered severe devastation, leaving many areas depopulated.
 To repopulate the land, Croatian settlers were brought in, eventually forming the majority of the local population for centuries.
 After the medieval fortress was destroyed that same year, Nicholas, Count of Salm initiated reconstruction around 1550.
 From 1568 onward, the estate saw frequent changes in ownership.
 In the 1600s, the moated castle primarily served as a hunting retreat.
 It was later captured by Swedish forces under Lennart Torstensson during the Thirty Years’ War.
 In 1679, Count Auersperg added the so-called "New Castle" beside the old structure.

-In 1802, Napoleon's sister, Caroline Bonaparte, briefly resided at the castle.
+In 1802, Napoleon's sister, Caroline Bonaparte, briefly lived in the castle.
 Emperor Francis I acquired the estate in 1824, incorporating it into the Habsburg family’s private holdings.
 From 1873, Crown Prince Rudolf used the property for hunting and had it refurbished in the late historicist style.

 In the 19th century, Orth and neighbouring Haringsee hosted leech farms that supplied Vienna’s hospitals.
 However, they couldn’t compete long-term with the more successful French producers and eventually shut down.
 After the monarchy ended, Orth Castle was transferred to a fund for war victims.

 On the night of September 16–17, 1926, around 120 mostly unemployed people from Vienna occupied the former Habsburg hunting grounds at Oberau.
 They began clearing the forest and set up a tent camp, intending to build a new settlement.
-Media coverage drew even more people—eventually around 800 gathered.
-After extended negotiations, they agreed to leave and were granted use of a cleared area on the Kaiserplateau, a wooded ridge near Rekawinkel.
+Media coverage drew even more people - eventually around 800 gathered.
+After extended negotiations, they agreed to leave and were granted use of a cleared area on the Kaiserplateau, a wooded ridge near Pressbaum.